fogus/spiel/echtzeitspiel/podstavec/README.markdown

 Values
 ------

-When players place pedestalized balls into their display they can influence the relative values of the colors for a given turn.
+When players place pedestalized balls into their display they can potentially influence the relative values of the colors for a given turn.
+For example, if the number of total pedestalized black balls is 5, red 4, and white 2 then the relative color values are likewise black, red, then white.
+However, if there are no pedestalized balls in any displays or the same amounts of each color then by default the relative values are as follows:

-color values:

- * A pedestal beats
  * A red ball beats
  * A white ball beats
  * A black ball

-However, after the first round the relative values may change depending on the pedestalized balls currently in play.
-That is, the color on the most active pedestals for any bidding round will determine the highest valued color.
-Likewise, the second-most pedestalized color will be the second most valuable color.
-For ties, the relative values revert to the starting ranking.
-Bear in mind that a pedestal used in a bid always beats a ball.
+On the other hand, a pedestal is used for bidding always beats a ball of any color.
+However, tied pedestal bids are determined by any additional balls based on the current relative values.

 TODO: mixes examples